Fumika0523/StudentManagement_BackEnd_18-10-2024/README.md

 node_module & .env is mentioned or not
 >> push to gitHub

-//Create model for signup
+//Create model for signup -done
-//route for signup
+//route for signup -done

+//signup flow (front + backend connectivity)
+//signin << token will b needed (routes + model)